Music Illustrations, Vinyl, CDs

 Nobody Else But Me Vocal - Stuart Foster

-(first dozen lines not sung in this recording):
+(the first dozen lines of the following lyrics were not sung on this recording):

 All you cotton toters,